nihalsolanki19/Banking-and-Management-System/README.md

 2. Save the code in a file named banking.py.
 3. Open a terminal or command prompt and go to the project folder.
 4. Run the command: python banking.py

-Once the program starts, it will show a menu where you can choose what you want to do.
+5.Once the program starts, it will show a menu where you can choose what you want to do.
 ## How Each Option Works
 ### Create Account
 The program asks for your name and an initial deposit.
 Then it creates a 5-digit account number and saves all the details to the JSON file.